floating/frame/README.md

 › npm run demo
 ```

-Note: If you're on Windows please make sure you have run `npm install --global --production windows-build-tools` as administrator **before** running the demo.
+**On Windows:** Run `npm install --global --production windows-build-tools` as administrator **before** running the demo.
 You can find more info about this here: https://github.com/felixrieseberg/windows-build-tools.

+**On Ubuntu:** Run `sudo apt-get install libappindicator1` **before** running the demo.
+You can find more info about this here: https://github.com/electron/electron/issues/1347.

 ### Related
   - [Restore](https://github.com/floating/restore) - A predictable and observable state container for React apps.